Cost to Paint the Exterior of a House in Kansas City (2025–2026 Pricing Guide)

 Back side of a split level home with an overlay showing all of the trim measurements.

-Split-level home with an overlay showing all of the item measurements of the front of the house, like doors, shutters, and garage doors.
+Split-level home with an overlay showing all of the item measurements of the front of the house

 How to count everything else - the 'items'